kamilz12/VehicleManagement/README.md

 # Vehicle Data Application

 This application allows you to fetch data from government sources via the [Fuel Economy API](https://www.fueleconomy.gov/feg/ws/index.shtml).
 Using this API, you can retrieve information such as the make, model, year of manufacture, and engine specifications of all available cars.

-Application uses SpringMVC, Thymeleaf, JavaScript, SpringSecurity, Hibernate, Spring Data, Jackson,  MySQL App is using RestTemplate to fetch data from other RestAPI.
+Application uses SpringMVC, Thymeleaf, JavaScript, SpringSecurity, Hibernate, Spring Data, Jackson,  MySQL

 ## Features